Make the best content. Don't game the algorithm. The 2026 shift makes that more true, not less.

 That's the YOU layer.
 Your experience.
 Your data.
 Your angle.
 The things that aren't in any training set because they happened to you, in your work, with your audience.

 Foreground that.
 Don't bury it under generic explanations.
-The personal, specific, lived details aren't unprofessional.
-They're the whole reason your content is worth reading instead of getting summarized.
+The personal, specific, lived details that feel "unprofessional" to a marketing brain are the whole reason your content is worth reading instead of getting summarized.

 Every SEO trick has a shelf life.
 Keyword stuffing got patched.
 Link farms got patched.
 AI content flooding got patched.
-The things that compound aren't tricks.
+What actually holds up over the years is unglamorous.
 Content depth.
 Structural clarity.
 Original perspective.
 Real experience.
-These are the real thing the tricks were trying to fake.
+The real thing the tricks were trying to fake.

 This is why everything we build at SitePerfector points the same way.
 Planning before publishing.
 Clear structure before drafting.
 AI-assisted outlines, not AI-generated articles.
 The tools handle the parts AI is good at (research, scaffolding, structure) and leave you with what only you can do.